As photographers, we are asked prior to a photoshoot “What shall I wear”?

 Time and place, as always, is so important.
 Leather boots on the beach are going to look daft, but the right kind of leather boots in a forest environment look great.

 A family group looks better when everyone wears colours that blend well together.
 The key is coordination, not matching.
-In other words, don’t put everyone in white shirts and jeans.
+In other words, don’t put everyone in white shirts and jeans, unless this is the specific look you would like.

 If we’re going to be shooting your family in your home or out and about in nature, you need to think about how the colours everyone is wearing will work in the environment.